 All YouTube videos have ads

 If you are looking for a set of cookie decorating tutorials that skips the basics, the SweetAmbs YouTube channel is a great resource.
-Amber Spiegel's channel has nearly 800,000 subscribers, with some videos garnering more than 15 million views.
+Amber Spiegel's channel has over 800,000 subscribers, with some videos garnering more than six million views.
 Though there are a few basic technique videos, including how to flood a cookie with royal icing, most of the videos do assume that you have a basic understanding of standard techniques like piping, flooding, and wet-on-wet royal icing.

 Videos are no-frills, with Spiegel showing you how she makes gorgeous cookies with stock music playing; there is often no voice-over.
 But for folks who are familiar with decorating, watching her create the cookies is enough to be able to replicate the technique and cookie itself.

 All videos on the channel are free and supported by ads.
 You can subscribe to Spiegel's Patreon to get access to ad-free tutorials, recipes, more detailed instructions, as well as subscriber-only content.
 But there is plenty to explore on her YouTube channel, and her website has a blog that also supports her YouTube channel videos, including short written instructions on how to make each cookie.

 Why We Chose It: Edible Impressions hosts virtual events designed for all skill sets, from family fun to corporate teambuilding exercises.

 Customizable virtual event experience

 Events come with kits